This is a list of frequently asked questions by those seeking to use our service:

 Our service can be categorised as a primary care service, providing counselling for problems such as those listed above.
 Persons struggling with serious or more complex mental health needs (for example, psychosis, anorexia, schizophrenia, chronic alcohol or drug addiction) who require the support of a specialist on that issue, would not be suitable for counselling at this counselling centre.

-We are based in The Church at Carrs Lane, but our counselling service is not religion based and is suitable for people of all faiths and none.
+We are based in The Church at Carrs Lane building, but our counselling service is not religion based and is suitable for people of all faiths and none.
 Our counsellors use an approach based on Rogerian person-centred values, and integrate a variety of techniques from other therapeutic models to best fit the needs of each individual client.

 When are counselling appointments held?